espressif/esp-faq/docs/en/hardware-related/hardware-design.rst

   - Whether a shield needs to be added depends on the specific application scenarios and requirements.

-    - In some high-demand application scenarios, such as environments with severe wireless communication interference or high electromagnetic compatibility (EMC) testing requirements, adding a shield can effectively reduce external interference and mutual interference on the PCB board, improving system stability and reliability.
+    - In some demanding application scenarios, such as severe wireless communication interference environments, high electromagnetic compatibility (EMC) test requirements, etc., installing a shield can effectively reduce external interference and mutual interference on the PCB board, improving the system's stability and reliability.
 At this time, the shield should be made of conductive material and grounded to ensure its effectiveness.
     - On the other hand, if the application scenario is relatively simple, such as low wireless communication interference and low EMC requirements, the effect of adding a shield may not be very obvious and may increase system cost and complexity.
     - If the board has other signal interference, such as 2G, 3G, 4G, Wi-Fi, Bluetooth, Zigbee, etc., it is recommended to add a shielding case.